 Kentucky requires teachers to pass the Praxis II exam to demonstrate specific content knowledge, instructional skills and pedagogy.
 Teachers can take the test multiple times, if needed, in order to get a passing score.
-Table F.1 below includes each of the Praxis II assessment types, the number of test takers for each test, what percentage of test takers that test accounts for relative to all test takers, and the average pass rate by assessment.
-The pass rates range from a low of 33 percent in Japanese: World Language to 100 percent.
+Table F.1 includes each of the Praxis II assessment types, the number of people taking each test, what percentage of test takers that test accounts for relative to all test takers, and the average pass rate by assessment.
+The pass rates range from a low of 33 percent in Japanese: World Language to 100 percent in several tests.